jakubrauch/elm-bootstrap-example/README.md

 https://github.com/pzavolinsky/elm-bootstrap

-However, I was looking for a more generic approach where I could just use plain bootstrap styling, without it being hidden behind some additional library yet I did not need to use the fancy JavaScript tools it provides.
+However, I was looking for a more generic approach where I could just use plain bootstrap styling, without it being hidden behind an additional library.
+I also did not need Bootstrap's JavaScript extensions, at least not yet.
-I also prefer to have the latest bootstrap version available at a hand.
-Then I stumbled upon this article:
+This approach lets me have the latest Bootstrap version available at a hand.
+Having searched a bit more I stumbled upon the following article:

 https://bendyworks.com/blog/elm-frontend-right-now-updated-for-0-18

-There we have a much more advanced Task List application by Brad Grzesiak and he uses some custom made Bootstrap references.
-This convinced me to stick with the basic approach and reference Bootstrap's styling manually.
-As long as it is not much work in Elm I prefer to keep it as basic as possible.
+There we have a much more advanced Task List written by Brad Grzesiak and he also uses just plain <link> tags to Bootstrap resources.

 ### Third step - Final styling

-The final styling of the components has been located in style.css.
-I have added only a few custom classes to the Hello.elm file and tried to keep entire custom styling limited to the style.css file.
+The finishing touches included writing custom classes in style.css.

 ## Utilities